We have been 'See It Safely' approved

 Will I be able to buy refreshments?

-Sweets and drinks will be available to buy from the coffee counter and can be taken into the auditorium in appropriate containers.
-At present the theatre bar will not be open.
+Sweets and drinks will be available to buy from the coffee counter and bar and can be taken into the auditorium in appropriate containers.

 What are the social distancing rules?